CatalanGate: Catalan government response

 On April 19 (one day after the initial publication of the revelations), Carles Puigdemont and Oriol Junqueras appeared in the European Parliament to denounce the spying perpetrated upon the pro-independence leaders, an intervention that was joined by the Popular Unity Candidacy, the Catalan National Assembly, and Òmnium Cultural.
 John-Scott Railton, from Citizen Lab, also took part, detailing "circumstantial evidence": that agencies linked to the structure of the Spanish State would have used Pegasus and Candiru to infiltrate the cell phones of the victims for political purposes.
 The previous March, the European Parliament had approved the creation of a committee of inquiry called Committee to investigate the use of Pegasus surveillance spyware on the alleged use of Pegasus surveillance spyware against journalists, politicians, security agents, diplomats, lawyers, businessmen, civil society actors and other citizens in, among other countries, Hungary and Poland, and whether such use had infringed European Union law and fundamental rights.
 The first meeting of the committee was held the same day that Puigdemont and Junqueras denounced the spying.

+Criticism

+Spanish general media argued that study completely overlooked the publicly-known fact that many of those politicians had been involved in (and in some instances found guilty of) several crimes and misdemeanors, from embezzlement to sedition, and were in fact under judicially-approved government surveillance, under Spanish law.

+Regarding the naming of the scandal, the domain catalangate.cat was registered by Òmnium Cultural on 28 January 2022 - months before the scandal came to light.
+The name itself was coined by targeted politician Ernest Maragall.

+On the other hand, despite the fact that third partied checked methodologies, some alleged deficiencies in the research methodology where denounced, including the fact that one of the main researcher was a Catalan developer affected by the surveillance.

+The right wing teachers collective like "Foro de Profesores" collective denounced that the whole scandal was essentially a publicity stunt. to discredit the Spanish government's investigations into past and continuing criminal activity by the surveilled people, and to cover earlier surveillance by the regional secessionist government of opposition politicians.